joyuwaoma/netflix_sql_project/README.md

 FROM netflix
 GROUP BY 1
 ```
-#### 10. Find each year and the average numbers of content release by india on netflix, return top 5 year with highest avg content release
+#### 10. Find each year and the average numbers of content release by india on netflix, return top 5 year with highest avg content release.
 ```sql
 -- total content 333/972